 For fuzzy weighted association rule mining standard ARM algorithms can be used or at least adopted after some modifications.
-The proposed Fuzzy Weighted ARM (FWARM) algorithm belongs to the breadth first traversal family of ARM algorithms, developed using tree data structures [13] and works in a fashion similar to the Apriori algorithm [10].
+An efficient algorithm is required because a significant amount of processing is undertaken to the application of fuzzy weighted association rule mining.
+The proposed Weighted ARM (WARM) and Fuzzy Weighted ARM (FWARM) algorithms belong to the breadth first traversal family of ARM algorithms, developed using tree data structures [13] and works in a fashion similar to the Apriori algorithm [10].